 But what’s the benefit of all this deep processing?
 Who needs it?
 I just want to be “normal.”

 Wisdom.
 Creativity.
 Big picture thinking.
 Self-awareness.
 A deeper understanding of our world and of human nature.
 Compassion.
 These are the benefits of subtlety and deep processing.
-As with anything there are pros and cons, and the same goes for high sensitivity and non-sensitivity.
+As with anything there are pros and cons, and the same goes for being highly sensitive and being less sensitive.
 Accept your limitations and embrace your strengths!

 Turn Up the Volume